 TGaz Editor: Modify the text in P57L4 (9.4.2.283) as follows:

-The AOD Azimuth subfield contains the Angle of Departure (AOD) azimuth result in degree/4 resolution.
-This subfield is an unsigned two’s complement number taking values between 0 and 1439.
+The AOD Azimuth subfield contains the Angle of Departure (AOD) azimuth result in 360º/2048 (#1405) resolution.
+This subfield is an unsigned two’s complement number taking values between 0 and 2047.
 When the AOD Reference field is set to 1, the AOD Azimuth is in earth coordinates (i.e. direction 0 is north).
 When the AOD Reference subfield is set to 0, the AOD Azimuth subfield is in coordinates relative to the device.

-The AOD Elevation subfield contains the AOD elevation result in degree/4 resolution.
-This subfield is a signed two’s complement number taking values between -360 and 360.
+The AOD Elevation subfield contains the AOD elevation result in 180º/1024 resolution.
+This subfield is a signed two’s complement number taking values between -512 and 511.